jakubcieslik99/secrets-vars-to-env-file-action/README.md

 Optional comma-separated list of secrets & vars to skip filling/exporting, e.g.: `POSTGRES_USER, POSTGRES_PASSWORD`.

-### `override-script-envs`
+### `overwrite-script-envs`

-Boolean indicating whether to override existing environment variables defined directly in your GitHub Actions script in case of any match, default: `true`.
+Boolean indicating whether to overwrite existing environment variables defined directly in your GitHub Actions script in case of any match, default: `true`.

 ### `append-script-envs`